-Just after I finished college, and as a newly-wed, I looked at my finances and despaired.
+As a newlywed who had just finished college, I looked at my finances and despaired.
 Credit card debt.
 Student loans.
 No job yet.
 I fantasized about how just the “right” amount of money would fix my finances quickly and easily and result in financial freedom.

 All I needed was $100,000.
 Really, that’s not much.
 But $100,000, in my mind, was a magic number.
 It would pay off the credit cards, the student loans, allow us to buy a new car, and put a down payment on a house.
 Perfect!

 I see this all the time, though.
-“Once such-and-such happens, everything will be fine.”
-That such-and-such might be a new job, a promotion, winning the lottery, or making a certain amount of money each year.
+“Once such and such happens, everything will be fine.”
+Such-and-such might be a new job, a promotion, winning the lottery, or making a certain amount of money each year.
 Unfortunately, even if you hit the jackpot, there is no truly magical solution to your finances.

 Even a Windfall Can’t Fix Your Underlying Money Management Problems

 What if you do get a windfall, though?
-Unfortunately, the fact that you just got dumped on by a truckload of cash isn't a magic solution, either.
-The same money management issues you had before you found out that your grandfather left you as the sole beneficiary of his life insurance policy will continue.
-If you don't know how money works, and if you haven't been living within your means, chances are that you'll be broke soon.
+Unfortunately, the fact that you just got dumped on by a truckload of cash isn’t a magic solution, either.
+The money management issues you had before you discovered that your grandfather left you as the sole beneficiary of his life insurance policy will continue.
+If you don’t know how money works and haven’t been living within your means, chances are that you’ll be broke soon.

-We've all read the stories of how lottery winners go broke.
-They win a huge jackpot, and it's supposed to change their lives.
+We’ve all read the stories of how lottery winners go broke.
+They win a huge jackpot, and it’s supposed to change their lives.
 And, for a while, it does.
 They buy cars and houses.
 They live lavishly.
-However, without solid financial habits to fall back on, they go through the money rather quickly.
-Pretty soon, they're back to square one.
+However, they go through the money rather quickly without solid financial habits to fall back on.
+Pretty soon, they’re back to square one.